LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn1/studio.rst

 Mission Planning Dashboard
 --------------------------
 A useful and common front end application is a *dashboard*.
-It shows quick information about a topic, so individuals using the web app can be well informed and make good decisions.
+It shows a summary of information about a topic, so individuals using the web app can be informed and make good decisions.

 You will create a Space Mission Planning Dashboard.

 Setup
 -----
-1. Fork the Angular Lesson 1 Studio repository.
+1. Fork the `Angular Lesson 1 Studio repository <https://github.com/LaunchCodeEducation/angular-lc101-mission-planner>`_.
 2. Clone your fork to your computer.
 3. Verify that you are on branch ``studio-1``.